thirdtruck/sweet-turnips/JOURNAL.md

 Time for a little refactoring!
 Let's extract that MIDI code out into `sweet-turnips`.

 And that was pretty straightforward!
 Rust and type-checking for the win.

+Added an enemy ship and made it move!
+Yay!

+Now let's refactor a bit.
+I've been bitten before by neglecting to assign an entity to all secondary maps it would need so I want to move that initialization into the initializer function for each entity struct.